-Students who are enthusiastic and enjoy art are encouraged to choose two or all of the creative subjects, Visual Arts and/or Visual Design and/or Photographic and Digital Media.
+Students who are enthusiastic and enjoy art are encouraged to choose one or more of the creative subjects, Visual Arts and/or Visual Design and/or Photographic and Digital Media.

 We welcome all students who have enjoyed art in Year 8 and look forward to teaching you again.